District: District 3 - Marysville

 Contact: Jeremy Linder (530) 701-5209

-Work will be shared by two teams.
-One team will start near Crestview Drive and the other team will start near Wellswood Way.
-Both teams will gradually move south and estimate to complete tree clearing within 1-2 months.
-Utility relocation will take an additional 2-3 months with the main road work scheduled to begin in June.
+Two teams will share the work: one near Crestview Drive and the other near Wellswood Way.
+Teams will gradually move south, completing tree clearing within 1–2 months.
+Utility relocation will take an additional 2–3 months, with main road work scheduled to begin in June.
+Schedule is subject to change due to weather, materials availability, or other unexpected events.

 | CleanWaterCA.com | #BeWorkZoneAlert | Instagram | Threads | YouTube |